Keeping safe at school and educational settings

 - What we are doing to provide support

-- If your child displays Covid-19 symptoms whilst in an educational setting or school
+- If your child displays Covid-19 symptoms whilst in school or an educational setting

 - Concerns and answers to your questions